Racquetball at the 2014 Central American and Caribbean Games

 The racquetball competition at the 2014 Central American and Caribbean Games was held at the Racquet Complex in Leyes de Reforma Sports Complex in Veracruz, Mexico, from 15 to 24 November.

 There were individual competitions in men's and women's singles and doubles 15–21 November with men's and women's team competitions on 22–24 November.

 Mexican players are the incumbent Central American and Caribbean Games champions in all divisions.
-In 2010, Alvaro Beltran of Mexico won men's singles, Javier Moreno and Polo Gutierrez of Mexico won men's doubles, Paola Longoria of Mexico won women's singles, and Samantha Salas and Susana Acosta of Mexico won women's doubles.
+In 2010, Álvaro Beltrán of Mexico won men's singles, Javier Moreno and Polo Gutierrez of Mexico won men's doubles, Paola Longoria of Mexico won women's singles, and Samantha Salas and Susana Acosta of Mexico won women's doubles.